truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 {{< expand "Running a Filtered Disk Query" "v" >}}
 #### Description
-Enter the query command with one of the additional attributes to filter out other attributes from the query return.
+Enter the query command with one of the optional attributes to filter out other attributes from the query return.
-There are 26 `query` attributes available.
+See **Query Attributes** below for the list of 26 available `query` attributes.
+Enter the commmand string then press <kbd>Enter</kbd>.
+The command returns a table with the specified attribute.

 {{< expand "Query Attributes" "v" >}}
 {{< truetable >}}